-(c) No family/assistance unit shall be eligible for childcare assistance under this chapter if 6 7 the combined value of its liquid resources exceeds one million dollars (\$1,000,000), which 8 corresponds to the amount permitted by the federal government under the state plan and set forth 9 in the administrative rulemaking process by the department.
-Liquid resources are defined as any 10 interest(s) in property in the form of cash or other financial instruments or accounts that are readily 11 convertible to cash or cash equivalents.
-These include, but are not limited to: cash, bank, credit 12 union, or other financial institution savings, checking, and money market accounts; certificates of 13 deposit or other time deposits; stocks; bonds; mutual funds; and other similar financial instruments 14 or accounts.
-These do not include educational savings accounts, plans, or programs; retirement 15 accounts, plans, or programs; or accounts held jointly with another adult, not including a spouse.
-16 The department is authorized to promulgate rules and regulations to determine the ownership and 17 source of the funds in the joint account.

-18 (d) As a condition of eligibility for childcare assistance under this chapter, the parent or 19 caretaker relative of the family must consent to, and must cooperate with, the department in 20 establishing paternity, and in establishing and/or enforcing child support and medical support 21 orders for any children in the family receiving appropriate child care under this section in 22 accordance with the applicable sections of title 15, as amended, unless the parent or caretaker 23 relative is found to have good cause for refusing to comply with the requirements of this subsection.
-24 The parent or caretaker relative of any family applying for childcare assistance may voluntarily access the department's office of child support services for assistance in locating a non-25 26 custodial parent, establishing parentage, establishing child support and medical orders, and 27 enforcement of the order, but shall not be required to do so in order to qualify for childcare 28 assistance.

-(e) For purposes of this section, "appropriate child care" means child care, including infant, toddler, preschool, nursery school, and school-age, that is provided by a person or organization qualified, approved, and authorized to provide the care by the state agency or agencies designated to make the determinations in accordance with the provisions set forth herein.

-(f)(1) Families with incomes below one hundred percent (100%) of the applicable federal poverty level guidelines shall be provided with free child care.
+- (c) No family/assistance unit shall be eligible for childcare assistance under this chapter if the combined value of its liquid resources exceeds one million dollars (\$1,000,000), which corresponds to the amount permitted by the federal government under the state plan and set forth in the administrative rulemaking process by the department.
+Liquid resources are defined as any interest(s) in property in the form of cash or other financial instruments or accounts that are readily convertible to cash or cash equivalents.
+These include, but are not limited to: cash, bank, credit union, or other financial institution savings, checking, and money market accounts; certificates of deposit or other time deposits; stocks; bonds; mutual funds; and other similar financial instruments or accounts.
+These do not include educational savings accounts, plans, or programs; retirement accounts, plans, or programs; or accounts held jointly with another adult, not including a spouse.
+The department is authorized to promulgate rules and regulations to determine the ownership and source of the funds in the joint account. - (d) As a condition of eligibility for childcare assistance under this chapter, the parent or caretaker relative of the family must consent to, and must cooperate with, the department in establishing paternity, and in establishing and/or enforcing child support and medical support orders for any children in the family receiving appropriate child care under this section in accordance with the applicable sections of title 15, as amended, unless the parent or caretaker relative is found to have good cause for refusing to comply with the requirements of this subsection. - (e) For purposes of this section, "appropriate child care" means child care, including infant, toddler, preschool, nursery school, and school-age, that is provided by a person or organization qualified, approved, and authorized to provide the care by the state agency or agencies designated to make the determinations in accordance with the provisions set forth herein. - (f)(1) Families with incomes below one hundred percent (100%) of the applicable federal poverty level guidelines shall be provided with free child care.
 Families with incomes greater than one hundred percent (100%) and less than two hundred percent (200%) of the applicable federal poverty guideline shall be required to pay for some portion of the child care they receive, according to a sliding-fee scale adopted by the department in the department's rules, not to exceed seven percent (7%) of income as defined in subsection (h) of this section.